matt-challe/Ahead-Salesforce-Data-Exploration/README.md

 # Ahead-Salesforce-Data-Exploration
 **Goal: Derive valuable business insights from internal AHEAD salesforce data**

-_Note: some SQL files are named after the tables they query_ and .md files are best view in Obsidian
+_Note: some SQL files are named after the main tables they query and .md files are best viewed in Obsidian

 ## Presentation and Report